mzrnsh/wetsy/README.md

     @import "wetsy"

 Then import your own styles.
-If you wanna work clean, the wetsy-way, you will ideally never write any styles in your stylesheet - you should create your classes and extend them with existing placeholders.
+If you wanna work clean, the wetsy-way, you will ideally never write any styles in your stylesheet - you should create your classes and extend them with existing wetsy-placeholders.

-Even when you need a style like `font-size: 94.3pt`, which obviously is not (yet) available as a wetsy placeholder, instead of directly using that style with your selector, create a wetsy-like placeholder
+Even when you need a style like `font-size: 94.3pt`, which obviously is not (yet) available as a wetsy placeholder, instead of directly using that style with your selector, create a your own wetsy-placeholder:

     %font-size--94_3pt {
         font-size: 94.3pt;